Review articles on this site earn small revenue from purchasing products through affiliate links.

 • GPS settings: GPS+GLONASS

-• Backlight on time: 8 seconds
+• Backlight illumination time: 8 seconds

 • Backlight level: 100%